10 Tips on How to Score a Cheap Campervan Rental in New Zealand

 *Be sure to double-check your coverage with your campervan rental company.
 If you do go with an external provider, you often need to put a deposit down upfront.
 The rules change from company to company though so just review the details and be sure you’re 100% covered!

 There are hundreds of third-party booking websites for campervans in New Zealand out there.
-Don’t use them.
-Period.
+These websites are great for comparing deals, campervan styles, and companies.

 7. Rent from a person (as opposed to a company!)